 Geography

-The 48,424 square kilometer Dominican Republic is second among the Caribbean nations.
+Second out of all the Caribbean countries is the 48,424 square km Dominican Republic.
 Its varied terrain consists of valleys, mountains, and beaches.

 Climate

-Year-round rather moderate temperatures define the tropical environment of the Dominican Republic.
-Two main seasons pass over the country: the dry from November to April and the wet from May to October.
+Year-round, rather moderate temperatures define the tropical environment of the Dominican Republic.
+The country passes over the dry season from November to April and the wet season from May to October.

 Fauna